open-ephys/ONI/source/api/liboni/onidriver.rst

 .. enum:: oni_write_stream_t

-    Represent the available data streams from the host to the device
+    Represent the available data streams from the host to the device.

     .. macro:: ONI_WRITE_STREAM_DATA